 Notarial Services: When To Engage a Notary Public

-A notary public, also known as a public notary or simply, notary, is most often a practising solicitor appointed by a State or territory Supreme Court and given statutory powers.
+A notary public, also known as a public notary or simply, a notary, is often a practising solicitor appointed by a State or Territory Supreme Court and given statutory powers.

-Their role is to perform a wide range of administrative functions, including preparing, witnessing, administering, certifying and/or notarising originals and copies of legal documents for use within Australia and abroad.
+Their role is to perform a wide range of administrative functions, including preparing, witnessing, administering, certifying or notarising originals and copies of legal documents for use within Australia and abroad.

 Such documents are typically:

-Accordingly, a notary public will affix the official seal or stamp of their office as near as possible to the signatures of the document’s signatories, if not directly under.
+Accordingly, a notary public will affix their office’s official seal or stamp as near as possible to the signatures of the document’s signatories, if not directly under.